2ion/crctk/README.md

 so using pandoc, you may obtain the text in a wide range of different formats!

+## Outstanding Bugs

+* The -a option currently somehow corrupts the database file if the same file is being added again.

 ## Command line synposis

 More concise usage information.